PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 The OmniPEMF NeoRhythm

 There’s an exception, though: the OminiPEMF NeoRhythm.
 It features a U-shape that allows you to put it directly on your head.
+It also has a preset program designed specifically to help you sleep better.

 What features do I need to look for?